layshidani/My-100-days-of-Code/r1-log.md

 ** Thoughts: **
 As I improve my knowledge and experience, I want to get back on the FCC projects and improve them.

+---
+### :calendar: R1D40 #100DaysOfCode
+** Today's Progress: **
+- Pluralsight Mastering Git complete
+- Starting Pluralsight Building a JavaScript development environment (and loving this course)
+- JS tutorials on array methods

+** Thoughts: **

+---
+### :calendar: R1D41 #100DaysOfCode
+** Today's Progress: **
+- JS Tutorials (this, browser, more about Array Methods)

+** Thoughts: **

+Today is the Last day of the year 2018.
+2019 is coming and I wish a year full of good achievements for all of us!